Nano1337/new-mm-sd/README.md

 uv sync
 ```

+TODO: create arg flag to disable flash attn since users might not have access to fancy GPU.

 To install flash-attn, please cross-check with the prebuilt wheel that matches your system specs.
 Please read this article for more details: https://til.simonwillison.net/python/installing-flash-attention

 For example, here are my system specifications and the corresponding flash-attention wheel I installed: